cortexlabs/cortex/docs/deployments/realtime-api/models.md

 When the `predictor.model_path` field is used, you can retrieve the model by running `python_client.get_model()`, because there's only one `model_name` in and because `model_version` is already set to `highest`, which means it will be picking up the model with the highest version number (if applicable).

-When the `predictor.models.paths` field is used, the `model_name` is the name of the model that is has been given in the API spec config.
+When the `predictor.models.paths` field is used, the `model_name` is the name of the model that it has been given in the API spec config.

 #### ONNX